nLab primitive recursive arithmetic

 Idea

-In proof theory, primitive recursive arithmetic, or PRA, is a finitist, quantifier-free formalization of the natural numbers.
+In proof theory, primitive recursive arithmetic, or PRA, is a finitist, quantifier-free (or more precisely a free variable theory) of the natural numbers.

 PRA can express arithmetic propositions involving natural numbers and any primitive recursive function, including the operations of addition, multiplication, and exponentiation.